WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ### Potential Chaos in Control Flow

-In the previous post, the `#unwrap` example shows that Swift Macro expansion could involve **control flow manipulation** and **lexical scope sharing**:
+The `#unwrap` example in the previous post shows that Swift Macro expansion could involve **control flow manipulation** and **lexical scope sharing**: